50 years of heart transplant

 Retired transplant surgeon and medical historian

 The first heart transplant in the UK, on 3 May 1968, was the tenth in the world.
-It was done at the National Heart and Lung Hospital (now the Royal Brompton Hospital) in London.
+It was done at the National Heart Hospital in London.
 It was performed by Donald Ross (who was funded by the BHF for a further 20 years of surgical advances).

 The recipient was Fred West, 45, and the donor was Patrick Ryan, a building worker who had suffered a terrible head injury in a workplace accident, which he could not have survived.
 Even so, there were wild claims (which doctors proved false at an inquest packed with journalists) that Mr Ryan was murdered for his heart.